Emperor Ling of Han: Middle reign

-In 178, Emperor Ling introduced the practice of selling political offices for money – a practice which severely damaged the Han civil service system (chajuzhi, Chinese: 察举) and led to widespread corruption.
+In 178, Emperor Ling introduced the practice of selling political offices for money – a practice which severely damaged the Han civil service system (chajuzhi, Chinese: 察举制) and led to widespread corruption.
 The people who paid for these positions perpetuated corruption upon taking office.
 That was exactly what Emperor Ling had in mind: he allowed the officials to pay by instalments after taking office if they could not afford the initial amount.

 In January 181, Emperor Ling instated Lady He as the new empress and appointed her brother, He Jin, as a key official in his government.
 (According to legends, she managed to enter Emperor Ling's imperial harem because her family bribed the eunuchs in charge of selecting women for the emperor.)
 She received the position of empress because she bore Emperor Ling a son, Liu Bian; the emperor had other sons but they died prematurely before Liu Bian's birth.

 During these years, Emperor Ling became interested in building imperial gardens so he ordered the commandery and principality officials throughout the Han Empire to pay their tributes to him directly, so he could use the money to finance his construction projects.
 This, in turn, created pressures on the officials to resort to corrupt practices so they could extract a larger tribute from their jurisdictions for the emperor.
 In spite of all his flaws, Emperor Ling occasionally heeded good advice from his subjects but was not consistent in doing so.
 His subjects often found it frustrating to try to convince him on policy issues because he only listened to them when he wanted to.